 *One post is being advertised to address a temporary need for 12 months however the Trust has made the commitment to offer Registered Nurses a permanent contract with the Trust.
 In the event that the need for this post ends, a suitable alternative post will be offered at the same band (this does not apply to other registered professions).
 Applicants should be aware that alternatives may require some flexibility on role and/or location.

-The North Durham Acute Liaison team is seeking a skilled, qualified clinician to provide mental health assessment, advice, diagnosis, treatment and care planning to patients with complex needs.
+The South Durham and Darlington Acute Liaison team are seeking 1 x permanent and 1 x *fixed term - 12 months, skilled, qualified clinicians to provide mental health assessment, advice, diagnosis, treatment and care planning to patients with complex needs.

-This is a band 6 post which is open to registered Mental Health Nurses, Occupational Therapists and Social Workers with current relevant registration with the NMC, HCPC or Social Work England.
+These band 6 posts are open to registered Mental Health Nurses, Occupational Therapists and Social Workers with current relevant registration with the NMC, HCPC or Social Work England.

 You will be a member of a multi-disciplinary team and there is ample opportunity to develop and enhance your existing clinical skills.
 You will receive regular supervision and there are good training opportunities.

 Applicants should be highly motivated, have the ability to act on own initiative and have sound assessment and written skills.
 Prioritising workload and utilising resources appropriately to ensure that service user needs are met are also highly required skills.Main duties of the job

 Working closely with other professionals in the team, the post holder will work across traditional age barriers to provide a liaison service that is inclusive of all adults aged 18 and over, whilst being supported to develop expert skills in specific areas of liaison.
 This post will be supported by a clinical team consisting of Psychiatry, Occupational Therapy, Mental Health Physiotherapy and Pharmacy.